Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves the current user.
+This endpoint retrieves the current user and its full information.

 ### HTTP Request